CSRI/PraxiconDB/README.md

 1. Get the latest stable release from https://github.com/CSRI/PraxiconDB/tags.

-2. Get the latest development version from https://github.com/CSRI/PraxiconDB/downloads.

-3. Get the latest development version by creating a local fork of the project on your Git account and clone it locally at https://github.com/CSRI/PraxiconDB.git.
+2. Get the latest development version by creating a local fork of the project on your Git account and clone it locally at https://github.com/CSRI/PraxiconDB.git.

 Installation and Usage
 ----------------------